tobimori/kirby-seo/README.md

 Kirby SEO 2.0 is not free software.
 In order to run it on a public server, you'll have to purchase a valid Kirby license & a valid SEO license.

-Copyright 2023-2024 © Tobias Möritz - Love & Kindness GmbH
+Copyright 2023-2025 © Tobias Möritz - Love & Kindness GmbH

 ---

-Kirby SEO 1.0 is licensed unter the MIT license.
+Kirby SEO 1.0 is licensed under the MIT license.